The following is a list of books, chapters and articles written by Ruth Williams:

 For a blog post about the publication of C.G.
 Jung: The Basics see here.

-Ruth has written various entries in The Encyclopaedia of Psychology & Religion (Eds.
+Various entries in The Encyclopaedia of Psychology & Religion (Eds.
 D. A. Leeming, K. Madden, S. Marlan) (New York: Springer, 2009).

-Ruth wrote a chapter on “Analytical Psychology” in The Sage Handbook of Counselling and Psychotherapy (Ed.
+The chapter on “Analytical Psychology” in The Sage Handbook of Counselling and Psychotherapy (Ed.
 Feltham and Horton) (London: Sage, 2012) (updated edition forthcoming).

-Ruth wrote a chapter on “Atonement” in Alchemy and Psychotherapy: Post-Jungian Perspectives (Ed.
+A chapter on “Atonement” in Alchemy and Psychotherapy: Post-Jungian Perspectives (Ed.
 Mathers) (London and New York: Routledge, 2014) (now translated into Russian).

 Ruth edited a feature in the UK Council for Psychotherapy’s journal, The Psychotherapist, in Summer 2011 (Issue 48) containing a selection of articles which give a general overview of contemporary Jungian Analysis.
 See PDF.